-I discussed this hot topic in a previous post in January 2013.
+I discussed what Notice of Ability To Return To Work means in a PA Work Comp case in a previous post in January 2013.
 I re-post it below as I am getting more and more questions from clients and prospective clients about a Notice of Ability To Return To Work.

-1) The nature of the employe’s physical condition or change of condition.
+1) The nature of the employee’s physical condition or change of condition.

-2) That the employe has an obligation to look for available employment.
+2) That the employee has an obligation to look for available employment.

-3) That proof of available employment opportunities may jeopardize the employe’s right to receipt of ongoing benefits.
+3) That proof of available employment opportunities may jeopardize the employee’s right to receipt of ongoing benefits.

-4) That the employe has the right to consult with an attorney in order to obtain evidence to challenge the insurer’s contentions. (emphasis added)
+4) That the employee has the right to consult with an attorney in order to obtain evidence to challenge the insurer’s contentions. (emphasis added)

 The Notice of Ability To Return To Work Form is often misinterpreted as an actual offer by the time of injury Employer for the Claimant to return to work.
 This is not true- unless the form is actually accompanied by a job offer letter.
-The Notice of Ability To Return To Work is simply what is says- it’s a notice.
+The Notice of Ability To Return To Work in a PA work comp case is simply what is says- it’s a notice.
 Be careful to make sure a job offer isn’t enclosed with the Notice.

-What is the purpose of the Notice?
+What is the purpose of the Notice sent to injured worker?
 The Commonwealth Court of Pennsylvania, in Burrell v.
 Workers’ Compensation Appeal Board (Philadelphia Gas Works), 849 A.2d 1282, held that “the purpose of the notice requirement is to require the employer to share new medical information about a claimant’s physical capacity to work and its possible impact on existing benefits”.
 The Court in Burrell also noted that formal notice is not required where a claimant is actually performing the work.

 Another source of confusion regarding the Notice of Ability To Return To Work is that the Notice often comes on the heels of an independent medical exam- that is, an exam by a doctor which the work comp insurer chooses.
 The IME doctors frequently claim that an injured worker is either fully recovered from her work injuries or that the injured worker has the ability to work within certain restrictions.
 This opinion often conflicts with the injured worker’s own doctor.
 The treating physician may believe the injured worker cannot work at all, or that she needs more restrictions than the IME doctor imposed.

-If you get a Notice of Ability To Return To Work, call me and I will discuss with you how it affects your case.
-I am available 7 days a week at 215-206-9068 (direct dial) or via email at Michael@CardamoneLaw.com
+If you get a Notice of Ability To Return To Work, call Pennsylvania Workers’ Compensation Certified Attorney and we will discuss with you how it affects your case.
+Our lawyers are available 7 days a week at 215-206-9068 (direct dial) or via email at Michael@CardamoneLaw.com